-Nevertheless, the resiliency of Ray's gifts as a tunesmith, as well as the resolve of the band, were back in full bloom in September '65, with the release of the chart-topping Kwyet Kinks EP in the UK.
+Nevertheless, the resiliency of Ray's gifts as a tunesmith, as well as the resolve of the band, were back in full bloom in September '65, with the release of the chart-topping Kwyet Kinks EP in the UK: Number One for seven straight weeks!
+(10/30/65-12/11/65, Record Retailer EP charts; another five weeks at the #2 spot).
 As 1966 dawned in America, these qualities were on full display with the underrated, biting single, "A Well Respected Man." (also part of that EP).
 Despite the touring embargo and the steep odds stacked against it, this disc deservedly became a Top Ten smash, peaking at a hard-earned #9 on Cash Box (2/05/66).
 The Kinks had soldiered on.
 They would persevere in the end, winning the war.